necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A semi-circular amphitheater filled with hundreds of densely packed red and white stone pillars](../photography/assets/2017-09-15-bryce-canyon.webp)

-Looking across Bryce Canyon from between the upper and lower Inspiration Points; the main “amphitheater” of Bryce Canyon can be seen to the left.
+Looking across Bryce Canyon from between the upper and lower Inspiration Points; the main "amphitheater" of Bryce Canyon can be seen to the left.

 ## The Road Home